HugeNoob/Sudoku/README.md

 An Overview:
 This sudoku game is my first attempt at a project outside of online courses.
 The goal was to make a simple sudoku game, using the pygame module, featuring extra functionalities like a solver and a board generator.
-The project revolves around the usage of recursion and a backtracking algorithm, with some dabbling in OOP.
+The project revolves around the usage of recursion and a backtracking DFS algorithm, with some dabbling in OOP.

 Run sudokuwithsolver.py to experience the full game.